DeveloppeurPascal/one-shot-tools/README.md

 This project uses dependencies in the form of sub-modules.
 They will be absent from the ZIP file.
 You'll have to download them by hand.

+* [DeveloppeurPascal/Delphi-Game-Engine](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/Delphi-Game-Engine subfolder.
 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.

 ## License to use this code repository and its contents